akeneo/pim-api-docs/content/php-client/products.md

 ### By getting pages

 This method allows to get products page per page, as a classical pagination.
 You can research products thanks to the search builder.

-It's possible to get the total number of researched products with this method.
+As for the other entities, it's possible to get the total number of researched products with this method.
 Also, it's possible to filter the value to return, thanks to the query parameters that are fully described [here](/api-reference.html#get_products).

 For example, in this example, we only return product values belonging to the channel "ecommerce" by adding the query parameter `'scope' => 'ecommerce'`.